manglaneso/telegram-bot-api/README.md

 |  getGameHighScores  |  ❌  |

-All methods can be checked on (this link)[https://core.telegram.org/bots/api].
+All methods can be checked on [this link](https://core.telegram.org/bots/api).